nutanix-japan/Consolidated_Storage_Bootcamp_Material/objects_deploy/objects_deploy.rst

 #.
 Provide four available consecutive IP addresses in a range, for Object Store Storage Network static IPs (4 IPs required)

-   Select four available IPs in your network (just ping a few IPs to check if they are avaialable or use a port scanner to determine this)
+   Select four available IPs in your network (just ping a few IPs in your cluster's subnet to check if they are avaialable or use a port scanner to determine this)

    .. figure:: images/buckets_04.png